More about: How to Get Discounts or Cheap Vatican Tickets

 Vatican City is home to great artistic gems that are worth visiting.
 And yes, some are more expensive than others.
-If you want to visit the Sistine Chapel, you will inevitably have to pay to buy a ticket, but I'll tell you how you can lower the budget of your visit to the Vatican.
+If you want to visit the Sistine Chapel, you will inevitably have to pay for a ticket, but here's how you can lower the budget of your visit to the Vatican.

 Rome Vatican and Sistine Chapel Skip-the-Line Tickets